davidkel/provision-performance/Automated/README.md

 Also you could use remote workers (ensure you have started the servers as it starts mosquitto needed for remote workers)

-- ssh into another client0 shell
+- ssh into another client shell (eg client0, client1 etc)
 - cd ~/Worker
 - ./launch-workers.sh -w 2 -i client0:1883